zzFluke/linux_files/README_arch_razer_15_2018.md

 3. Use `M-q` to auto-fill the current paragraph to line wrapping.

 4. Use `C-h` to quit minibuffer (useful when you have multiple minibuffers open due to repeated search).

 5. Use `C-x b` to switch between buffers.
 You will get a list of buffers to select.

 6. Use `C-c g` to grep within the git repository.

 7. When searching inside Ivy across multiple files, use `C-c C-o` to enter ivy-occur mode, which will display results in a buffer.
 Then, you can press `w` to enable wgrep edit mode.
 After editing and saving, the changes will propagate to all buffers, and you can use `C-x s !` to save all buffers at once.

 #### Emacs-magit

 1. Use `M-x magit` to start git commit in emacs.

 2. Use arrow keys to move around, use TAB to expand and see diff file, use `s` to stage unstaged files.
 Use `g` to refresh files.

 3. Use `c` to pop up commit options.
 You can toggle switches and specify options, after you're done, you can then use `C-c C-c` to set the current options as default.
 Press `c` again to commit.

-### Mudlet

-(Note: My pull request has been incorporated, so no need to build from source anymore.
-This is left here as reference) Because I need to build from source (since I added traditional chinese encoding), I need to figure out the dependencies manually.
-This is the steps I took to compile:

-1. install mudlet from AUR using `yay` to get all the dependencies.
-For reference, the following are needed from `pacman`:

-   * lua51-filesystem
-   * qt5-tools
-   * qt5-multimedia
-   * qt5-gamepad
-   * libzip
-   * yajl
-   * pugixml

-2. clone a separate mudlet repo, make a build folder, then cd and build using cmake.
-   Finally, make a softlink from `${MUDLET_DIR}/build/src/mudlet` to `${HOME}/bin`

-5. copy the directory `${MUDLET_DIR}/src/mudlet-lua/lua` to `/usr/local/share/mudlet/lua`

 ## Miscellaneous Notes

 ### Open magnet links with qbittorrent

 Edit `~/.config/mimeapps.list`, in the "Default Applications" section, add the line:
 ```
 x-scheme-handler/magnet=qbittorrent.desktop
 ```

 ### USB stick

 Sometimes a badly configured USB stick won't get automounted.
 This is because by default, if `udev` doesn't recognize a device, it will try to mount it using MTP (the smart phoen file transfer protocol).
 If this happens, you need to add an exception rule to `udev` to treat it as USB drive by doing the following:

 1. Plug in USB stick, then in the terminal, type `dmesg`.
 Look for latest message regarding a new USB divice, and find values of `idVendor` and `idProduct`.
 For me, `idVendor = abcd`, and `idProduct = 1234`.

-2. Add a new file `/etc/udev/rules.d/90-myusb.rules` (with root permission), with the following
+2. Add a new file `/etc/udev/rules.d/90-myusb.rules` (with root permission), with the following line:
-   line:

    ```
    SUBSYSTEMS=="usb", ENV{MODALIAS}=="usb:abcd:1234", ENV{MODALIAS}="usb-storage"